 Other common patterns

-On top of the option above, some other common patterns can be used for application modernization as well.
-Some of the most popular are covered below.
+Beyond the options above, other common patterns can also be used for application modernization.

 Incremental Modernization (The “Strangler Fig” Pattern)

 Gradually strangle your monolithic application by systematically replacing its components with new, typically microservice-based, implementations.
-New and old systems operate side-by-side, allowing for a controlled, risk-managed transition.
+New and old systems operate side by side, enabling a controlled, risk-managed transition.

 Containerization

-Containerization encapsulates your application and its dependencies into self-contained units, usually leveraging technologies like Docker and Kubernetes.
+Containerization encapsulates your application and its dependencies into self-contained units (virtual machines), often using technologies such as Docker and Kubernetes.
 These containers can run reliably across environments, boosting portability, application scalability, and deployment efficiency.
 This pattern lends itself particularly well to cloud migration.

 In most cases, real-world application modernization involves strategically combining multiple patterns.
 Starting small and building upon initial successes can demonstrate value and gain organizational buy-in for your modernization roadmap.
 For the particulars on how to do this, let’s look at some critical pieces of a successful application modernization strategy.